idoodler/SBNotification/README.md

 It allows you to display notifications right on the StatusBar.
 Tap handlers are also supported!

-Either import the ready framework or drag the xCode `SBNotification.xcodeproj` into your project to refference it.
+Either import the ready framework or drag `SBNotification.xcodeproj` into your project to reference it.
 Then import SBNotification

 Example: